-FAQs for students considering studying the Graduate Diploma in Education.
+FAQs for students considering studying the Graduate Diploma in Education or the Master of Teaching Secondary.

 A: Domestic students will be able to apply online.
 For more information:

-Review the Graduate Diploma how to apply information for closing dates, for:
+Review the how to apply information for closing dates, for:

 A: Selection is competitive and is based on academic merit, relevance of the undergraduate degree and a personal statement outlining why you want to be a teacher.